CryptoRPG/CryptoRPG/README.md

 Quests are essential missions where you send your heroes in order to gain rewards.
 Certain quests have special requirements, while others only require a living hero.

 Depending on the player's heroes, quests can be a great way to get rewards, advance the heroes' XP points, and advance in campaigns.
 However, sending heroes on quests also involves risk, depending on its stats, the quest itself, and it's requirements.

+A squad of heroes is selected by the player before starting each quest.
+This squad may contain a `1-10` range of heroes, and *may* contain a single pet.

 In order to provide an overview of a quest's difficulty with the player's designated hero squad, a probability ranging `0-99%` is provided to the player to assess their risk.